-The Admiral Nurse Dementia Helpline provides information, advice and support with any aspect of dementia, including Alzheimer’s disease.
+The free, confidential Admiral Nurse Dementia Helpline provides information, advice and support with any aspect of dementia, including Alzheimer’s disease.
 Our Helpline is open Monday to Friday 9am to 9pm and Saturday and Sunday 9am to 5pm; every day except 25th December.

-Situations when you might prefer to contact the Helpline:
+Situations where you might prefer to contact the Helpline:

 if you need to speak to a nurse more urgently